Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 As you can see in the above video, which of Maddie's personas is the best is up for debate among Inbar's castmates.
 But it's Maddie's shape-shifting nature and knack for adapting that makes her so relatable to Inbar — and all human beings.
 "I think that we all desperately try to fit in to different molds: our parents, our bosses, our partners, social status, friends.
 We all figure out a look that we think will get us the job or make his parents approve of us or get that girl to want to go on a date, whatever.
 We all change ourselves to please whoever it is," Inbar said.
 "And along the way, we lose a little bit of ourselves."

 Who will Maddie turn up as next?
-Tune in to Imposters on Tuesday at 10/9c to find out.
-Until then, perhaps this sneak peek of the all-new episode will help with the mystery.
+Tune in to Imposters on Thursdays at 10/9c to find out.
+Until then, perhaps this sneak peek of the all-new season will help with the mystery.